Close Menu

 divorce benefitsSSI BENEFITS AFTER DIVORCE

 If you receive SSI benefits on a monthly basis, then you have a benefit that is based on financial need.
-This means that your SSI benefit can change if you your income or assets change.
+This means that your SSI benefit can change if your income or assets change.

-Because SSI benefits are based on income, if you divorce, chances are good that your income will change.
-If your income and assets change, so does your monthly SSI benefit.
 The SSA figures out your monthly SSI check amount based on the number of resources available to you.
 This includes the income of your spouse and any contributions toward your living expenses, such as rent payments and your food bill.

 YOUR MONTHLY SSI BENEFIT MAY CHANGE AMOUNT AFTER YOUR DIVORCE